 In some respects, the original Pop artists (the more formal aestheticians of them) celebrated this mundanity before it became problematized by the critical reception and dissection of their work.
 Thiebaud's cakes, Rosenquist's backgrounds, Ruscha's gas stations, Rooney's cereal boxes - not one of them was ever interested in popular culture as an academic discourse, yet they were specifically attracted to the objects of their obsession.
 Interestingly, the 70s wave of photo-realist painting continued on this hard formalist bent by produced some fascinating documents of ugly 70s Californian stuff before it hit the op shops (and the critical revival of Ruscha says a lot about this kind of conceptual and formal continuation).
 Perhaps the early 80's style-conscious bring-back-image artists went retro to separate themselves from any 70s aesthetics.
 Sherman, Salle, Longo and Kruger cut a retro stance by mimicking the 50s and 60s and scavenging mini skirts and wigs, skin flick and cheesecake mags, futuristic corporate ads and businessmen's attire.
 Scratch their personae: under Sherman is Bridgette Bardot and Sophia Loren; under Salle, Fellini and Bertolucci; under Longo, Tony Rome and Matt Helm; under Kruger, Rod Serling.
 Not a whisper of the 70s; not a single archaeological dust speck of disco, glam, metal or punk.
 A second wave of artists had cottoned onto this by the end of the 80s (given a critical voice through the deliberately-titled REAL LIFE journal), giving us the deliberately problematized work of Levine, Prince and Koons - all of whom archly reintroduced the dumbness of aesthetics into their work under a conceptual post-Pop guise.

 I can't help whingeing about art's innate inability to deal with the everyday, the trashy, the ephemeral, the transient, the lost, the abused, the crappy, the dismissible, the forgotten, the murky, the mass, the stupid, the fucked-up, the bland, the empty, etc. without either (a) dwelling on and languishing in a poetic sensation of these aspects; (b) rendering these aspects hyper-sterile by scrutinizing them under the track lights of the gallery-void; or (c) being plain ignorant of the broader and more fertile references which the contents of the installations establish.
-It could be that despite all the great work produced within the post-Pop continuum collectively says: there's a world outside my practice and I have no way to deal with it and I'm real fucked-up about it.
+It could be that despite all the great work produced within the post-Pop continuum, it collectively says: there's a world outside my practice and I have no way to deal with it and I'm real fucked-up about it.
 The rise of installation art in the quake of 80s figurative painting seems most traumatized by the spectre of the outside world and intent on rebirthing the gallery space by turning it inside-out so as to uncover some mystical core resonance in the gallery-void.
 No doubt about it, this makes for some intriguing and complex work, but so often that cerebral buzz is dulled by artists making lazy inferred cultural statements and randomly ejaculated references into popular culture.
 Pop art was an intensely abstract movement and had little to do with figuration and depiction, even though it employed 'images' as its material and matter.
 It's my thesis that Pop artists - and the crucial post-Pop artists - speak through popular culture: they leave popular culture unmediated and mobile, circulating as an unnamed meta-substance whereby the outside world and the art gallery melt and become interchangeable and indistinguishable.
 And when the op shop is used in this way, the desperation of such a tactic is productive.

 My strongest impressions of hard core op shop art are similarly interchangeable and indistinguishable.
 One impression comes from entering the official Victorian Police exhibit at the Royal Melbourne Show around 1970.
 Stuck in the corner was the 'pad of a drug addict': a mouldy mattress on the floor, old newspapers on the wall, a badly dressed and badly posed mannequin leaning on the mattress, and a single hypodermic lying on the wooden floor.
 The wig was falling off, too.
 Hilarious, nightmarish, minimal, tacky, existentialist, deluded and unbelievable all at once.
 In a gallery today, we could be talking post-Sherman/Koons/Jake & Dinos Chapman high-art statement.
 At the Show back then, we're talking about a cop (!) being forced into creating a tableaux in order to illustrate an educational point, but coming up with the kind of window display senile ladies put together for op shops.
 Another impression comes from Christian Boltanski's installation Reserve at a Biennale of Sydney over a decade later.
 A simple but imposing work featuring a four-walled 'room' constructed by towering, rickety wooden frames into which were stacked old clothes.
 I walked into the walled space through a narrow entrance and was overpowered by smell and silence.
 The clothes smelt of moth balls and the clothing worked as acoustic deadening - a major sonic sensation you almost never experience in the church-like reverberation of wood-floored empty spaces in galleries.
 The effect was both suffocating and liberating; the sensation was like walking into the essence of op-shopness, swallowed up in its wombic folds of lost children and dead adult's clothed skin.
 This was and is op-shop-as-art, yet emptied of all damp intellectualism and full of a visceral dryness.
 I was in a gallery, trapped in an art installation, and the last thing on my mind was art.